introducing the radio free fedi specialty channel

 These themes are meant to absolutely include overlapping works from the main and Comfy channel, but also showcase MORE works from outside that set, and more diverse and more specific as well as longer formats!

 Our hope is that this provides a part-time light version of a more targeted or focused discovery to alternatively drop in and discover but not quite be a set and forget full-time of any genre.

 As mentioned in multiple State of the Station reports, RFF will never be 10 specific genre channels as end points for consumption.
-We will also never be podcasts or any other other formats pulling focus from the community of artists to some other thing.
+We will also will never be hyper algorithm'd or on demand playlists.
+As a volunteer community service we can neither afford that model nor want to pull focus from the discovery emphasis for our community of independent artists.
 We will always be an absolutely community driven, non-commercial, free form, stream only delivery that celebrates consent and agency of artists and listeners.

 The Specialty channel has been a monstrously big undertaking and will be the absolute most curation we can undertake as a volunteer community service.